IPGP/rinexmod/README.md

 **GitHub repository:** [https://github.com/IPGP/rinexmod](https://github.com/IPGP/rinexmod)
 **PyPi project:** [https://pypi.org/project/rinexmod](https://pypi.org/project/rinexmod)

+## Contributors
+- @AriannaBoisseau
+- @skimprem

 ## Tools overview

 ### Main tool

 * `rinexmod_run` takes a list of RINEX Hatanaka compressed files (.d.Z or .d.gz or .rnx.gz),
 loops the rinex files list to modify the file's headers.
 It then writes them back to Hatanaka compressed format in an output folder.
-It also permits to rename the files, changing the four first characters of the file name with another station code.
+It can rename the files, changing the four first characters of the file name with another station code.
 It can write those files with the long name naming convention with the --longname option.